Best Parking Lot Security Cameras to Prevent Theft

 The installation of cameras is just part of the solution.
 However, without monitoring them, they simply record what has happened.
 This means that security personnel may be too late to stop damage and/or theft.
 This is where OHZ Remote Monitoring makes a real difference.
 It makes cameras an active solution for security.

 This is how it works: with OHZ Remote Monitoring, cameras connect to our 24/7 Live Monitoring Centers.
 It is here where our agents and AI monitor your property in real-time.
 This means that potential threats can be stopped sooner.
+OHZ Remote Monitoring uses AI-powered live video to detect suspicious activity in real-time, helping deter criminal actions before they escalate.

 What Makes It Powerful?